Generation Data: Tableau vizzes impress ESPN, lead to internship

-We sat down with Tejal Narkar, current graduate student at the University of Texas at Dallas to discuss how ESPN uses Tableau.
+We sat down with Tejal Narkar, recent graduate of the University of Texas at Dallas to discuss how ESPN uses Tableau.

-I’m currently pursuing a Master’s Degree in Information Science with a concentration in Business Intelligence and Data Analytics.
+I recently graduated with a Master’s Degree in Information Science with a concentration in Business Intelligence and Data Analytics.
 My first exposure to Tableau was in a data visualization class.
-One of our projects was to take a data set from the Center for Disease and create a visualization.
+One of our projects was to take a data set from the Center for Disease Control and Prevention and create a visualization.
 After I submitted this, my professor told me to publish my work to Tableau Public.

 Yes!
 I applied mostly for data analytics internships and one of those companies was ESPN.
 This was for a position on the Human Resources and Insights team.
 In my resume I linked my Tableau Public account in a section labeled “Projects” and wrote a brief description about my analysis.